Batman: Arkham Shadow: Development

-Camouflaj, the developer of Iron Man VR (2020), République (2016) led the game's development.
+Camouflaj, the developer of Iron Man VR (2020) and République (2016), led the game's development.
 Following the release of Iron Man VR in 2020, Meta Platforms approached Camouflaj for the development of a new project with a bigger budget and larger scope.
-Camouflaj then began pitching for a Batman game to Warner Bros. and DC Comics for six months, convincing them to greenlight the project after demonstrating two gameplay prototypes demonstrating the game's combat and transversal.
-Development of the game lasted for about four years.
-Several employees from Rocksteady Studios, the original creator of the franchise, also joined the studio to assist the team.
-Camouflaj billed Arkham Shadow as their biggest game to date, with its overall length being between that of Iron Man VR and Arkham Asylum.
+Camouflaj then began pitching for a Batman game to Warner Bros. and DC Comics for six months, convincing them to greenlight the project after presenting two gameplay prototypes demonstrating the game's combat and traversal.
+Development of the game lasted about four years.
+Several employees from Rocksteady Studios, the original creator of the Batman: Arkham franchise, joined the studio to assist in the game's development.
+Camouflaj billed Arkham Shadow as their biggest game to date, with its overall length being between that of Iron Man VR and Batman: Arkham Asylum.

-The team chose the Rat King as its villain because the team wanted an antagonist fans of the franchise were not familiar with.
-The team wanted to use the opportunity to create an original story without being constrained by events of the Arkham series.
-The character is separate from the Ratcatcher, though the team affirmed he will play a big role in the game.
+The team chose the Rat King as the story's villain because they wanted an antagonist fans of the franchise were not familiar with.
+They sought to use the opportunity to create an original story without being constrained by the events of the Arkham series.
+The character is separate from the similarly-named Ratcatcher, though the team affirmed the Ratcatcher would also play a role in the game.
 Inspired by Half Life: Alyx (2020), the team strove to ensure that the transition between gameplay and cutscenes was seamless.
-Learning from player's feedback for Iron Man VR, the team spent time to ensure that combat encounters were better paced so that players will not be fatigued easily.
-For the combat, the team attempted to recreate the free-flowing combat system from previous Batman games while implementing gesture-based controls, taking inspirations from Beat Saber (2019) and Superhot VR (2016).
-Arkham Asylum also served as an important inspiration for the team, influencing Shadows structure, combat and overall scope.
+Learning from players' feedback for Iron Man VR, the team spent time to ensure that combat encounters were better paced so that players would not be fatigued easily.
+For the combat, they attempted to recreate the free-flowing system from previous Batman games while implementing gesture-based controls, taking inspirations from Beat Saber (2019) and Superhot VR (2016).
+Arkham Asylum also served as an important inspiration for the team, influencing Shadows structure, combat, and overall scope.

-Ryan Payton, Camouflaj's founder and studio head, was questioned on a sequel to Batman: Arkham Shadow in an interview.
-His response was “We hope we make it a really easy decision for leadership over at Meta and at Warner Brothers to tap us on the shoulders to do a sequel...
-[And] we would very much love to do that.”
-While it is not confirmed, it is likely.
+Release

-Arkham Shadow was officially announced in May 2024.
-Publisher Oculus Studios released the game for Meta Quest 3 and Meta Quest 3S in October 2024, and it was included for free with new headset purchases until April 30, 2025.
+Batman: Arkham Shadow was officially announced in May 2024.
+Publisher Oculus Studios released the game for Meta Quest 3 and Meta Quest 3S on October 22, 2024, and it was included for free with new headset purchases until April 30, 2025.